snowplow/snowplowanalytics.com/_posts/2020-01-21-snowplow-objc-tracker-1.2.0-released/index.md

 We are pleased to announce a new release of the [Snowplow Obj-C Tracker][objc-tracker].

-On [Version 1.2.0][1.2.0-tag] we fixed few rare but annoying bugs but the big news is the support of WatchOS.
-Added with the contribution from [Leo Mehlig][leoasana] who updated the tracker for the watchOS.
-It's a great add to our tracker making it more complete and multipurpose.
+On [Version 1.2.0][1.2.0-tag] we fixed few a rare and annoying bugs, but the big news is the support for watchOS.
+It has been added with the contribution from [Leo Mehlig][leoasana] who updated the tracker watchOS making it more complete and multi-purposeful.

 Read on below for: